chaoyangnz/rvx/CODE_STYLE.md

 ## headers

-For headers per component, it should only include `struct` declarations and `#define` constants.
+For headers per component, it should only include `struct` definitions and `#define` constants.
 Some exceptions also include static function implementations if any.

 defs.h includes all function and struct declarations distributed in other .h files.